LeoDev0/node-JWT-authentication/README.md

+### What is a JWT?
+- Stands for JSON Web Token and it's a secure way of transfer information between two parts.
+- It's a Stateless Authentication - information are in the token itself.

+### What you shouldn't do?
+- Expose too much information on the payload: password hashes, user sensitive data, etc.

+---
-# [Template] Fundamentos de JWT para uma autenticação mais segura
+# Fundamentos de JWT para uma autenticação mais segura

 <img src="https://storage.googleapis.com/golden-wind/experts-club/capa-github.svg" />